coffee2code/blog-time/readme.txt

 1. Install via the built-in WordPress plugin installer or download and unzip `blog-time.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
+1. Optional: Customize the time format used for displaying the time via the "Blog Time Format" setting found in Settings -> General.
 1. Optional: Use the 'Blog Time' widget or the template tag `c2c_blog_time()` in a theme template file to display the blog's time at the time of the page's rendering.